Everybody needs to calm down about Facebook.

 We don’t need to wait for websites to start publishing directly to Facebook to find out.
 The massive amounts of traffic Facebook has been directing toward news websites for the past couple of years has already led to the creation of content specifically geared toward Zuckerberg’s subjects.

-We must go to where readers, viewers, and listeners gather.
 Articles that in the old days that would have been relegated to the “offbeat” or “oddly enough” bucket dominate new media websites.
 So do strong opinions.
 And indeed human interest stories.
 All of these are perfectly legitimate elements of the news.
 But a heavy reliance on them to generate traffic has seen these formats overwhelm many websites.

 Online media frequently use third-party tools such as Crowdtangle to monitor competitors (Quartz does this) and to identify posts that are working on Facebook, sometimes with the express purpose of quickly re-writing them.
 Perhaps everybody (except Crowdtangle, that is) would be better off if this sort of content lived exclusively on Facebook, with proper analytics from within the social network.